searke/TemplateTesting/README.md

 #TemplateTesting

-A package for randomized testing and for testing over exhausting possible combinations of values.
+A package for randomized testing and for testing over exhaustive possible combinations of values.

-TemplateTesting supports DRY coding by factoring otherwise repetitive tests into templates and some data to be repeatedly used on that template.
-Tests are described as templates which are later filled in with data.
+TemplateTesting is a minimalist templating system for tests that encourages DRY coding by factoring otherwise repetitive tests into templates and data.
+Tests are described as templates which are later filled in with all possible data combinations.

-Althought it differs significantly from them, this TemplateTesting is inspired feaures in Haskell's QuickCheck and Python's Hypothesis packages.
+TemplateTesting is inspired feaures in [Haskell's QuickCheck](https://wiki.haskell.org/Introduction_to_QuickCheck1) and [Python's Hypothesis](http://hypothesis.works/).
+It's significantly different however reflecting my own thoughts about what is important in testing and some unique features of the Wolfram Language.

 testingAssertions
 -----------------

-"testingAssertions" are symbolic assertions of something that should be
+"testingAssertions" are symbolic assertions:
-True:

 ```Mathematica
      myAssertion =
 	testingAssertion[